Everyone’s personality is different, and shapes their preference. This is the best specific way to work with me.

 - One of my favorite axioms is “slow is smooth, smooth is steady, steady is fast.”
 I will do very little for a time, then get decent at something, then do something that may appear reckless.
 It’s not reckless: I’m just a fast learner.

-- I’m an introvert who looks like an extrovert.
-Give me a few minutes to realign, and I’ll respond with full attention.
+- I’m an introvert who sometimes looks like an extrovert.
+Give me a few minutes to realign, and I’ll respond fully.

-- I tend to have an optimistic and encouraging mindset, but I frame it in the worst possible way.
+- I tend to have an optimistic and encouraging mindset, but I often frame it negatively.
 My attitude is usually “it could be much worse”.
 My affirmations tend to be “you’re not as bad as other things”.

-- I emotionally identify with perspectives to understanding them, so judging my feelings is misreading my actual opinions.
+- To understand perspectives, I emotionally identify with them, so judging my feelings is misreading my actual opinions.
 My mind and body often run on different wavelengths.
-Beyond the current topic, I have 2-5 other thoughts competing with the world around me.
-My response is probably to something derived from what you said and not you directly.
+Beyond the current topic, I have 2-5 other thoughts competing for my attention.
+My response to you may not be related to you at all.

 - I speak with conviction, but my views are typically fluid.
 If you give me facts that prove me wrong, I’ll promptly change my views.

-- I’m great at fixing problems and crises, but not very skilled emotionally.
+- I’m great at fixing problems and crises, but not very skilled at emotionally handling change.
+Therefore, I look constantly miserable when I’m doing fine.